-- Review internal project communication with stakeholders: Is communication regular and effective?
-Are there key stakeholders left out of communication?
-Are there feedback mechanisms when communication is received?
-Does this communication with stakeholders contribute to their awareness of project outcomes and activities and investment in the sustainability of project results? - Review external project communication: Are proper means of communication established or being established to express the project progress and intended impact to the public (is there a web presence, for example?
+• Review internal project communication with stakeholders: Is communication regular and effective?
+Are key stakeholders left out of communication?
+Does communication with stakeholders contribute to raise their awareness of project outcomes and activities and investment in the sustainability of project results?

+- Review external project communication: Are proper means of communication established or being established to express the project progress and intended impact to the public (is there a web presence, for example?
 Or did the project implement appropriate outreach and public awareness campaigns?) - For reporting purposes, write one half-page paragraph that summarizes the project's progress towards results in terms of contribution to sustainable development benefits, as well as global environmental benefits.